 Every summer overnight camp has traditions that set those camps apart.
 Camp Kanata is no different.

-We cheer in the dining hall, kiss the squirrel for birthdays, wake up Gertrude after Chapel, eat family style with our friends and sing Yappoi as we walk to closing campfire.
+We cheer in the dining hall, wake up Gertrude after Chapel, eat family style with our friends and sing Yappoi as we walk to closing campfire.

 Campers also experience a week filled with activities, challenges, fun, friendships and values, like honesty, respect, responsibility, caring and faith in God.